-Erice is a hilltop town in western Sicily, on Monte Erice above the city of Trapani.
-Once an important religious and strategic centre for the ancient Elymians, Carthaginians, and Romans, it is known today for its well-preserved medieval layout, cobbled streets, and panoramic views of the coast and nearby islands.
-Often called the "Pearl of Sicily", it is recognised as one of I Borghi più belli d’Italia (The Most Beautiful Villages of Italy), noted for its historical and architectural significance.
+Erice is a hilltop town in western Sicily, Italy, perched on Monte Erice above the city of Trapani.
+Once a religious and strategic centre for the ancient Elymians, Carthaginians, and Romans, it is known today for its narrow lanes, cobbled streets, and sweeping views of the coast and Aegadian Islands.

 Understand